rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 -   Are there other ways of knowing?

-Naturalism could be defined as a support for philosophy that is filtered for plausibility given the information from science.
+Naturalism could be defined as a support for philosophy that is filtered for plausibility given the information from science[^Ladyman2007].
 See the outline on the [science method](scientific-method.html#is-there-a-universal-scientific-method).

 Reductionism.